HELPING YOUNG MEN WITH ADHD AND ADD

 Helping young men with ADHD?

 As an all-boys, top-tier military boarding school, we recognize that having a predictable routine is integral to helping young men with ADHD or ADD cope most effectively.

-We believe that a quality education is the basis of success, but we also know that each student is unique and so is his learning style.
-In order to best help each of our cadets realize his full academic potential, we offer a variety of resource and support services:
+We believe that quality education is the basis of success, but we also know that each student is unique and so is his learning style.
+In order to best help each of our cadets realize his full academic potential, we offer a variety of resources and support services.

 Every school night for two hours and 15 minutes, cadets return to their rooms for a mandatory study period called closed call to quarters (CCQ) where they have ample time to complete the day’s assignments and prepare for tomorrow.
 As an extra measure to ensure success, every cadet’s drill instructor (DI) has a list of his company’s homework.

 Our tutorial program is designed to help cadets who are either failing one or more subjects, have organizational difficulties, time management problems or who could simply benefit from one-on-one support.
 Additionally, this program is enhanced by an individualized intervention plan created by a team of your son’s teachers, drill instructor, and counselor

 The terms “brotherhood,” “positive peer pressure” and “teamwork” are foreign to many students, but from day one at MMA they will learn these valuable concepts.
 Our cadets are supportive of one another and encourage each other to put forth their best effort whether they’re in the classroom or on the field.